 If you’re still having trouble deciding which layers you should pack with you to Antarctica, consider if your layers will help you achieve the following goals:

-Flexibility: By layering your clothing, you can adjust your outfit to accommodate temperature or activity level changes.
-You can easily remove or add layers without changing your outfit completely.
+Flexibility: By layering your clothing items, you can adjust your outfit to accommodate cold temperatures or activity level changes.
+You can easily remove or add an extra layer without changing your outfit completely.

 Moisture management: Multiple layers allows you to manage moisture effectively.
-Your base layer should be moisture-wicking to keep sweat away from your skin, and your outer layer should be waterproof and breathable to keep you dry in wet conditions.
+The best base layer for Antarctica should be moisture-wicking to keep sweat away from your skin, and your outer layer should be waterproof and breathable to keep you dry in wet conditions.
+Merino wool base layers are the best option for this.

 Comfort: Layering will help you stay comfortable throughout the day.
 When you feel too hot or cold, you can quickly adjust your clothing to maintain your comfort level.